How To Measure Racing Car Tyre Temperatures

-The main disadvantage of these systems are that they need powering.
-Typically this is via a button style battery.
-Once setup they are reliable (most systems can handle tyre changes) but clearly ensuring the batteries have charge adds extra preparation for you.
-It might also be that you cannot easily remove your tyres to replace the batteries …
+The main disadvantage of these systems is that they need powering.
+Typically this is via a button-style battery.
+Once set up they are reliable (most systems can handle tyre changes) but clearly ensuring the batteries have charge adds extra preparation for you.
+It might also be that you cannot easily remove your tyres to replace the batteries…

 You can even combine both external and internal IR readings if you are brave (and rich!)

-Here is a video that US distributor has done.
-He has combined an installation of both internal and external IR tyre temperatures sensors and made this video:
+Here is a video that the US distributor has done.
+He has combined installation of both internal and external IR tyre temperatures sensors and made this video:

 I thought it was fascinating and having the tyre pressures are live too is an added bonus.